-Abandoned Mine Land (AML)
+Abandoned Mine Lands (AML)

 The Kentucky Energy and Environment Cabinet's Department for Natural Resources (DNR) is responsible for administering mining, reclamation, and abandoned mine land laws and regulations on Federal and non-Federal lands in Kentucky.
 There are three divisions within DNR responsible for coal mining.
 The Division of Abandoned Mine Lands works throughout the state's coal fields to protect the public from health and safety problems caused by mining that occurred prior to passage of SMCRA on August 3, 1977.
 The Division of Mine Permits evaluates mining and reclamation plans and issues coal mine permits.
 The Division of Mine Reclamation and Enforcement inspects all surface and underground coal mining permits to assure compliance with SMCRA.
 In addition to the three mining divisions, the Office of Technical and Administrative Support provides staff support for the coal mining regulatory program under DNR.

 OSMRE defines "oversight", as the "process of evaluating and assisting states [and tribes] in the administration, implementation, and maintenance of approved programs.
 In collaboration with each state/tribe, OSMRE develops a Performance Agreement/Evaluation Plan tailored to the unique conditions of each state/tribe program.
 Performance Agreements/Evaluation Plans between OSMRE and the states establish how oversight is conducted during each evaluation year.